15 Best Things to Do in Bryce Canyon National Park

 If you spend more than a day in the Bryce Canyon area, it quickly becomes apparent how few places there are to get good food.
 I mean, there are places to get food, but I mean good food!

-2. Wear sunglasses and a hooded sun shirt.
+2. Bring sunglasses and wear a hooded sun shirt.

-Therefore, I highly recommend hiking with a good pair of sunglasses and a hooded sun shirt because, after a while, sunscreen just isn’t enough—which is even more true if you plan on visiting more than one of Utah’s parks on the same trip.
+For this reason, I highly recommend hiking with a good pair of sunglasses and a hooded sun shirt because, over the course of a long visit, sunscreen just isn’t enough—which is even more true if you plan on visiting more than one of Utah’s beautiful National Parks on the same trip.

-3. Spend more than one day in Bryce Canyon.
+3. Spend more than one day in Bryce Canyon National Park.

 Compared to Zion and the parks in Moab, Bryce Canyon and Capitol Reef are typically given the least amount of time.